2025–26 Lesotho Premier League

-The 2025–26 Lesotho Premier League is the 58th season of the Lesotho Premier League, the top-tier football league in Lesotho, since its establishment in 1970.
-The season started in September 2025, and will be concluded in May 2026.
-Lioli are the defending champions after winning their title for the seventh time in 2024–25 season.
+The 2025–26 Lesotho Premier League was the 58th season of the Lesotho Premier League, the top-tier football league in Lesotho, since its establishment in 1970.
+The season started in September 2025, and concluded in May 2026.
+Lioli were the defending champions after winning their title for the seventh time in 2024–25 season.

+It was won by Lijabatho, who defeated defending champions Lioli to win their first title with a game to spare.